Frequently Asked Questions About Geothermal Heating and Cooling

 Should I adjust the thermostat when entertaining a crowd?

-When entertaining large numbers of people, the temperature in your home may rise considerably because lights, appliances, and people generate heat.
-Set the thermostat fan setting to continuous “on” to circulate air throughout your home and minimize hot and cold spots.
+When entertaining large numbers of people, the temperature in your home may rise considerably because of lights, appliances, and body heat.
+Set the thermostat fan setting to “on” to continuously circulate air throughout your home and minimize hot and cold spots.

 What should I do if I accidentally cut the loop line in the yard?

-Shut your geo thermal off immediately.
+If you cut a loop line in your yard, shut your geothermal system off immediately.
 Call Hoveln Heating and Cooling to make the repair.
-If not repaired properly, flushed, and appropriate amounts of water and antifreeze added, you may cause more damage to the unit and pumps.
+If your system is not repaired correctly, flushed, and have the appropriate amounts of water and antifreeze added, you may cause more damage to the unit and pumps.

 How do I determine what size my loop is?

-Normally each loop equates to 1 ton of heating and cooling.
-Example: A 4 ton system will have four separate loops that tie into one header before it goes into the house.
+Normally, each loop equates to 1 ton of heating and cooling.
+For example, a 4-ton system will have four separate loops that tie into one header before entering your house.

 Need HVAC Service?